hemal01/code-exercise/README.md

 ## Note for Metapercept interviewers

-Do not push solutions to the coding exercise as it is a public repository.
+Do not push solutions to the code-exercise as it is a public repository.